veysiyildiz/beer-collection/README.md

 ## Data Source
 The information about the beers is stored in a `db.json` file in the main folder of the project.
 The reason I have used a JSON file instead of utilizing a pre-existing API is to showcase my backend development skills and also show how I use NextJS API Routes and server actions.
 The second reason is to be able add comments and ratings to the beers and also showcase my ability to manipulate data and simulate a database environment.
 I have created db.json from `https://api.punkapi.com/v2/beers` endpoint deleted lots of info there and added a comments and a ratings array also to emulate a flat database structure.

-Adding a db.json file to the project brings some issues when deploying, simply it can not be deployed on a server.
-And for production build it is also a bit tricky.
-To deal with this, we need to start the project in development mode first to fetch data for server caching.
-While in development mode, we can build the project in another terminal window but the first build gives error and generates the necessary files and the second build runs smoothly.
-When switching to production mode, we have to stop development mode after building and then start the project again.
-The steps to build for production explained in related section.

 ## Loading and Filtering States
 I have used `react-loading-skeleton` to show a loading state as a placeholder until the data is ready.
 I also added filter states and search term to searchParams as a better practice for user experience.
 A user can share a search/filter result page url or bookmark it to see the same results in somewhere else.